human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 HG00438.diploid.hifi.HG00438#2#JAHBCA010000257.1.cov
 HG00438.diploid.hifi.HG00438#2#JAHBCA010000258.1#MT.cov
 ```
-To show how the contig-specific models may be different from the whole-genome model, here is an example of a false duplication in the maternal assembly of HG01175 that couldn't be detected using the whole-genome model.
+To show how the window-specific models may be different from the whole-genome model, here is an example of a false duplication in the maternal assembly of HG01175 that couldn't be detected using the whole-genome model.
 The coverage distributions of three contigs along with the whole assembly are shown below.
 Two of those contigs are maternal and the other one is paternal.
 They are containing equivalent regions in the genome but one of the maternal contigs (`2#JAHBCE010000091.1` the red one ) is having a few mega bases of a false duplication of the paternal contig (`1#JAHBCF010000027.1` the yellow one).

 <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/images/HG00438_dip_hifi_contig_cov_dist.png" width="700" height="275">